 After a night out on the town, the person driving at the end of the night is responsible for making sure they are not too drunk to drive.
 However, in Texas and many other states, dram shop laws hold alcohol-serving establishments, such as restaurants and bars, responsible for any accidents or injuries that occur as a result of over-serving the person who caused the harm.
-The Austin dram shop lawyers at DC Law have helped many victims of drunk driving and other alcohol-related accidents get the compensation they deserve from businesses that knowingly over-served the person who caused the victim harm.
+An Austin dram shop lawyer at DC Law has helped many victims of drunk driving and other alcohol-related accidents get the compensation they deserve from businesses that knowingly over-served the person who caused the victim harm.

 REQUEST A FREE CONSULTATION

-Austin Lawyers Aggressively Pursing Dram Shop Claims
+Austin Lawyers Aggressively Pursuing Dram Shop Claims

-Texas Dram Shop Law
+State Dram Shop Law Explained